Extinction rate of continuous state branching processes in critical L\'evy environments: Introduction and main results

 {\it b) Spectrally negative case}.
 If $\overline{K}$ is a spectrally negative L\'evy process, i.e. it has no positive jumps, then the renewal measure is given by the so-called scale function $W:[0,\infty)\to[0,\infty)$, which is defined as the unique continuous increasing function satisfying

 where $\phi$ denotes the Laplace exponent of $\overline{K}$ which is given by $\phi(\lambda):=\log\mathbf{E}[e^{\lambda \overline{K}_1}]$ and satisfies the so-called L\'evy-Khintchine formula.
-In other words, we identify the renewal function $V$ with the scale function W (i.e. $V\equiv W$).
+In other words, we identify the renewal function $\widehat{V}$ with the scale function W (i.e. $\widehat{V}\equiv W$).

 In this case, there is an interpretation of Spitzer's condition in terms of the Laplace exponent $\phi$.
 More precisely, from Proposition VII.6 in Bertoin \cite{bertoin1998levy}, the spectrally negative L\'evy process $\overline{K}$ satisfies Spitzer's condition with $\rho\in(0,1)$ if and only if its Laplace exponent $\phi$ is regularly varying at $0$ with index $1/\rho$.
-Hence assuming that the Laplace exponent $\phi$ is regularly varying at $0$ with index $1/\rho$, and since $\overline{K}$ possesses all positive exponential moments, Theorem 1 holds under the assumption that the branching mechanism satisfies $\psi_0(\lambda)\ge C \lambda^{1+\beta}, $ for some $\beta>0$, together with condition {\bf (H2)}.
+This proposition also mentions that in this case, $\rho$ is necessarily larger than $1/2$.
+Hence assuming that the Laplace exponent $\phi$ is regularly varying at $0$ with index $1/\rho$, Theorem 1 holds under the assumption that the branching mechanism satisfies $\psi_0(\lambda)\ge C \lambda^{1+\beta}, $ for some $\beta>0$, together with condition {\bf (H2)}.

 In the particular case where $\overline{K}$ is a spectrally negative stable process with index $\alpha\in (1,2)$, we have $W(x)=x^{\alpha-1}/\Gamma(\alpha)$, for $x\ge 0$, where $\Gamma$ denotes the so-called Gamma function.
 Moreover, it satisfies Spitzer's condition with $\rho=1/\alpha$. \\